YOU ARE NO LONGER A SLAVE OF SIN

 Does being dead to sin imply that believers can never sin, or that they are incapable of sinning?

-When it comes to temptations to sin, the born-again believers have a choice; they can either yield or refuse to yield to temptations.
+When it comes to temptations to sin, the born-again believers have a choice; they can either yield to temptations or refuse to yield to temptations.

 Paul admonishes, “And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.”
 (Rom.
 6:13 NKJV).